andref15/G4mvc/README.md

 #### StaticFilesPath
 The root path (relative to project dir) for which links will be generated

+#### UseVirtualPathProcessor
+Defines if you want to define a custom VirtualPathProcessor funcion.
+When this is set to true, all generated links will be static readonly instead of const fields and a partial class `VirtualPathProcessor` with a partial method `Process` will be generated and you have to write the implementation of this partial method.
+An example of this can be seen here:

+    public static partial class VirtualPathProcessor
+    {
+        public static partial string Process(string path)
+        {
+            return path.ToUpper();
+        }
+    }

 #### ExcludedStaticFileExtensions
 A list of file extensions that will be excluded from link generation